-From the architect.
+Text description provided by the architects.
 The Landhaus Lemke private residence by Mies van der Rohe exudes the crisp, clean and formal aesthetics that are characteristic of his architectural proclivity.
 Built in 1933 for Karl and Martha Lemke, the house is rich with history and encompasses a storied past.

 Located on the banks of Lake Obersee in the city of Berlin, its life began in 1930 when the Lemke’s purchased a double sized plot of land.
 Mies was solicited to design the residence, with construction commencing in August of 1932.
 During this time, he was also working as the director of the Bauhaus.